ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 Check the network cable connection between the camera and its switch (or PoE injector).

-If the network cable appear to be securely connected to the camera network, try to with the camera's web using a .
+If the network cable appear to be securely connected to the camera network, try to connect with the camera’s web client using a web browser.

 Even if the camera is not being discovered by DW Spectrum® or ODM, you may still be able to access the camera’s settings.
 Otherwise, proceed to the next troubleshooting step.